lbsa71/ollama-batch-cluster/README.md

 ## Configuring the batch client

 The configuration file is a TOML formatted file that includes the LLM model to use, the list of Ollama instances to run the prompts against, and the system message to provide the LLM that will determine how it responds to the prompts.
-Here is an example configuration file:
+Here is an example configuration file for a setup with 4 servers, each with 2 GPUs:

 ```TOML
 model = "llama3.2"